Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 Total: Found all delimiters in just 2 bit operations!
 ```

-Here's the actual code that makes this magic happen:
+Here's the actual code that makes this happen:

 ```c
 #include <immintrin.h> // Intel intrinsics header